 - Weigh and mix together the flours, almonds, bicarbonate of soda, baking powder, salt and cinnamon, making sure any lumps are broken down.
 Set aside.
 TIP: Weigh into an airtight container and shake vigorously.

 - Cream together the butter and sugars in a large bowl using an electric whisk until pale and fluffy.

-- Add the egg and vanilla extract and beat until thoroughly combined.
+- Add the vanilla extract and egg and beat until thoroughly combined.

-- Fold in the flour mixture, apple cubes and chopped dairy toffee using a large metal spoon or spatula until the ingredients are evenly mixed.
+- Stir in the flour mixture, apple cubes and chopped dairy toffee using a firm mixing spoon or spatula until the ingredients are evenly mixed.

-- Place the mix in the fridge to chill for half an hour.
+- Place the mix in the fridge to chill for 45 minute to an hour.

 - Line about 4 baking sheets with baking paper (or batch-bake if you do not have enough baking sheets).

-- When chilled, remove the biscuit dough from the fridge and spoon into small rounded mounds on the baking sheets (making sure you leave plenty of room between each for spreading).
-You can use a cake pop scoop to get even-sized mounds if you have one.
+- When chilled, remove the biscuit dough from the fridge and spoon into small, walnut-sized rounded mounds (or roll into balls) on the baking sheets (making sure you leave plenty of room between each for spreading).

 - Gently flatten the top of each mound very slightly using the palm of your hand.

-- When cooked, remove from the oven and leave on the tray for 10 to 15 minutes to cool and harden slightly.
-Immediately after removing from the oven, decorate with white chocolate stars (if you are using) so that they melt slightly and stick to the cookie.
+- When baked, remove from the oven and leave on the tray for 10 to 15 minutes to cool and harden slightly.

 - When cooled enough to move without them breaking, transfer to wire racks to cool completely.

 © 2019-2021 Kate Dowse All Rights Reserved – Do not copy or re-publish this recipe or any part of this recipe on any other blog, on social media or in a publication without the express permission of Gluten Free Alchemist